severalnines/docs/user-guide/mysql/backup.rst

 Scheduled backups
 `````````````````

 List of scheduled backups.
 You can enable and disable the schedule by toggling it accordingly.
-The created schedule can only be deleted and cannot be modified.
+The created schedule can be edited and deleted.

 Backup Method
 `````````````

 This section explains backup method used by ClusterControl.

 ..
-Note:: Backup process performed by ClusterControl is running on a background thread (RUNNING3) which doesn't block any other non-backup jobs in queue.
+Note:: Backup process performed by ClusterControl is running as a background thread (RUNNING3) which doesn't block any other non-backup jobs in queue.
 If the backup job takes hours to complete, other non-backup jobs can still run simultaneously via the main thread (RUNNING).
 You can see the job progress at *ClusterControl > Logs > Jobs*.

 mysqldump
 .........